Detection of astrophysical tau neutrino candidates in IceCube: Appendix B: Effect of extended likelihood

-\\ Figure \ref{fig:flavorcomp} shows the flavor composition measurement using two-dimensional distributions for all three topologies ($\cos(\theta_z)$ and $\etot$ for single cascades and tracks, $\ldc $ and $\etot$ for double cascades) that are employed in the analyses presented in \cite{HESE7, HESE-xs, HESEBSMICRC,HESEDMICRC}, and the fit using the extended likelihood and targeted simulation for double cascades as shown in Fig. \ref{fig:KDEflavor} and used in this analysis.\\ The contours shown in Figures \ref{fig:KDEflavor} and \ref{fig:flavorcomp} were obtained assuming Wilks' theorem holds.
+Figure \ref{fig:flavorcomp} shows the flavor composition measurement using two-dimensional distributions for all three topologies ($\cos(\theta_z)$ and $\etot$ for single cascades and tracks, $\ldc $ and $\etot$ for double cascades) that are employed in the analyses presented in \cite{HESEBSMICRC,HESE7,HESE-xs,HESEDMICRC}, and the fit using the extended likelihood and targeted simulation for double cascades as shown in Figure \ref{fig:KDEflavor} and used in this analysis.

+The contours shown in Figure~\ref{fig:KDEflavor} and Figure~\ref{fig:flavorcomp} \deprecated{here }were obtained assuming Wilks' theorem holds.
 The validity of Wilks' theorem was tested for the untargeted MC, by generating pseudo-MC trails.
-For a one-dimensional fit as used for the astrophysical $\nutau$ flux normalization measurement, Wilks' theorem was found to hold over the entire available parameter space for the untargeted MC.
-The generated pseudo-MC trials were distributed according to a half-$\chi^2_{k=1}$ distribution.
-For the two-dimensional fit used for the flavor composition, Wilks' theorem holds within the flavor triangle and gives a conservative result at the boundary where one of the contributions vanishes. \\
+For a one-dimensional fit as used for the astrophysical $\nutau$ flux normalization measurement, Wilks' theorem holds over the entire available parameter space for the untargeted MC.
+The generated pseudo-MC trials are distributed according to a half-$\chi^2_{k=1}$ distribution, as can be seen in Figure~\ref{fig:pseudoMC}.
+For the two-dimensional fit used for the flavor composition, Wilks' theorem holds within the flavor triangle and gives a conservative result at the boundary where one of the contributions vanishes.